medavox/kotlin-rust-guide/src/basics_primitives.md

 | Char | 16 | UTF-16 Character |
 | Boolean | N/A | Boolean |

-In Kotlin the Integer types are signed but there unsigned versions, i.e UByte.
+In Kotlin the Integer types are signed but there are also unsigned versions, i.e UByte.

 Rust uses a prefix followed by the bit size to create a number type (e.g. i32 meaning a 32 bit signed integer), these are the prefixes: